All Nickel 2nd Pattern F-S Fighting Knives

 The all "white" Nickel F-S Commando Knives

-Until now it is not known which company made these knives.
-The shape of the blades indicates that they most likely where made by some plant in Sheffield area.
+These knives were also made by Wilkinson Sword.
 These F-S knives are found in only all white nickel finish as far as it is known.
 Many of these knives are inspector marked Broad arrow 56 or 60 or without any marks.
-There are no reports of any other marks.
+There are no reports of any other marks except those with Wilkinsons logotype.

 Sometimes you find these knives with wedges which are very very small and I have seen other where it does not have one.
 It is really just down to manufacturing variation.